-- 1. In Unit 306 there will be mechanical exclusion areas delineated to protect areas of sensitive soils and sensitive plant habitat in biscuit scablands, while avoiding plant community shift to non-native plant species.
-Equipment may travel along predisturbed alignments after consultation with the District soil scientist and botanist. - 2.
-In order to prevent the spread of invasive plants, all equipment would be cleaned of dirt and weeds before entering National Forest System lands.
-This practice would not apply to service vehicles traveling frequently in and out of the project area that would remain on the roadway. - 3.
-If the need for restoration/revegetation of skid trails and landings is identified, the use of native plant materials are the first choice for meeting this objective where timely natural regeneration of the native plant community is not likely to occur.
-Non-native, non-invasive plant species may be used in any of the following situations: - a. when needed in emergency conditions to protect basic resource values (e.g., soil stability, water quality and to help prevent the establishment of invasive species) - b. as an interim, non-persistent measure designed to aid in the re-establishment of native plants - c. if native plant materials are not available - d. in permanently altered plant communities - 4.
-If using straw, hay or mulch for restoration/revegetation in any areas, use only certified, weed-free materials.

-- 5. Inspect active gravel, fill, sand stockpiles, quarry sites, and borrow material for invasive plants before use and transport.
+- 1. In order to prevent the spread of invasive plants, all equipment will be cleaned of dirt and weeds before entering National Forest System lands.
+This practice will not apply to service vehicles traveling frequently in and out of the project area that will remain on the roadway. - 2.
+If the need for restoration/revegetation of skid trails and landings is identified, the use of native plant materials is the first choice for meeting this objective where timely natural regeneration of the native plant community is not likely to occur.
+Non-native, non-invasive plant species may be used in any of the following situations: - a. when needed in emergency conditions to protect basic resource values (e.g., soil stability, water quality and to help prevent the establishment of invasive species) - b. as an interim, non-persistent measure designed to aid in the re-establishment of native plants - c. if native plant materials are not available - d. in permanently altered plant communities - 3.
+If using straw, hay or mulch for restoration/revegetation in any areas, use only certified, weed-free materials. - 4.
+Inspect active gravel, fill, sand stockpiles, quarry sites, and borrow material for invasive plants before use and transport.
 Treat or require treatment of infested sources before any use of pit material.
-Use only gravel, fill, sand, and rock that is judged to be weed free by District or Forest weed specialists. - 6.
-Coordination for project sites and staging areas would occur with botanical staff to avoid areas that have high concentrations of invasive species.
+Use only gravel, fill, sand, and rock that is judged to be weed free by District or Forest weed specialists. - 5.
+Coordination for project sites and staging areas will occur with botanical staff to avoid areas that have high concentrations of invasive species.
 If use of these areas is identified, effort should be made to treat populations ahead of time to reduce the spread of infestations.